GIT-AEdwards/Coursera-Guided-Project-Querying-Databases-Using-SQL-SELECT-statement/README.md

 - Retrieve data from a database using different wildcard characters with the WHERE clause
 - Use other comparison operators together with the WHERE clause
 - Select distinct data from tables, sort result set, limit the result set, and give a temporary name to a column of a table

+# Result / Brief Reflection
+- Quick refresher on skills previously learned in DAD-220.
+- Earned a certificate for this project.
+- Still confident and happy to work with databases.
+- Learned a couple new facts / abilities (making queries more simple, clean and effective.)

+# Fast Facts Refreshed / Gained:
+- The wildcard character _ (underscore) matches a single character; % (percentage sign) matches a sequences of characters, and * (asterisk) matches all characters.
+- To sort a result set in SQL, the ORDER BY statement is used.
+In addition, we use ASC to sort in ascending order and DESC to sort in descending order.
+Also, when the order is not specified, SQL sorts the result set in ascending order by default.
+- The LIMIT statement that sets a limit on the result set is returned last.
+- SELECT DISTINCT is used to retrieve different and distinct values of a column of a table.
+- BETWEEN - AND helps us designate the interval to which a given value belongs.
+- The wildcard characters % matches a sequence of characters.
+Therefore, the % in front of ar and % at the end shows that the characters ar follow in all the names returned.
+- The logical operator precedence is an SQL rule stating that in the execution of the query, the operator AND is applied first, while the operator OR is applied second.
+- LIKE and NOT LIKE are used in the WHERE clause with wildcard characters to match specific patterns in a column of a table.
+- The WHERE clause allows us to set a condition upon which we will specify what part of the data we want to retrieve from the database.
+- FROM indicates the table we want to retrieve data from.
+- The SELECT statement indicates the columns or fields of a table.